 Method A: Full-time at the University (or with a period of study at another institution under a collaborative agreement).

-Method B: Full-time at an external place of employment or at another institution under a collaborative agreement).
+Method B: Full-time or part-time at an external place of employment or at another institution under a collaborative agreement).

 Method C: Part-time at the University (or part-time at another institution under a collaborative agreement).